wardsec/site-monitoring-go/README.md

 # Site monitoring using Golang.

-Este projeto tem como afinidade de monitorar sites e gerar logs.
+This project has the affinity of monitoring sites and generating logs.
 ### Dependencies

-* Voce precisa do Golang instalado para rodar este projeto.
+* You need Golang installed to run this project.
-* este projeto foi desenvolvido no sistema Kali Linux.
-Caso haja incompatibilidade com outros sitemas por favor, entre em contato.
+* this project was developed on the Kali Linux system.
+If there is incompatibility with other sites but please contact.
-* foram usadas as seguintes bibliotecas: bufio, fmt,io,io/ioutil,net/http,os,strconv,strings,time
+* the following libraries were used: bufio, fmt,io,io/ioutil,net/http,os,strconv,strings,time

 ### Executing program